SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_brushless16_lb11685av/README.md

 This project shows the driver implementation for the Brushless 16 Click Board to control a BLDC motor using Silicon Labs Platform.

+Brushless 16 Click as its foundation uses the LB11685AV, a three-phase full-wave current-linear-drive motor driver from ON Semiconductor.
+The LB11685AV adopts a sensorless control system without the use of a Hall-effect device.
+It features a current soft switching circuit for silent operation.
+Not only can it be used for home appliances such as air-conditioners, cooling fans, air purifiers, but it is appropriate for industrial equipment too.

 ## Required Hardware ##

 - [**BGM220-EK4314A** BGM220 Bluetooth Module Explorer Kit (BRD4314A BGM220 Explorer Kit Board)](https://www.silabs.com/development-tools/wireless/bluetooth/bgm220-explorer-kit)